Outstaff vs Outsource: What is the Difference Between These Models?

 At ProCoders, we usually ask our clients to think hard about the kind of outstaff projects needed.
 Will you truly have enough work to keep one or more people occupied full-time, year-round?
 Do you have the capacity to bring that person in as a “vendor worker” or “contract worker” within your company?
 Do you want access to this worker as a manager, working with them and controlling their workflow daily as if they were a member of your ongoing IT staff?
 Then the outstaffing model might be for you.

 In this case, your IT services vendor can quote you what it will cost to work with their IT resources for the duration of your project.
+The hiring company can delegate software development responsibilities to external IT agencies, allowing them to focus on strategic oversight while the outsourced company manages all operational details.
 They handle all the management of their team resources, with a client liaison that helps work with you on a business plan.

 Outsourcing and Outstaffing